betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 **Mandatory deck attributes** that are part of deck for all BSSw.io content are listed below.
 Guidance, specific for "curated content" for these common mandatory deck attributes is given below.

-#### Title
+1. **Deck Title**: In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
-1. While there are no strict rules for titles; maintaining consistency with titles across articles is good.
+* Maintaining consistency with titles across articles is good.
 For ex: "An Introduction to..." for organizations or website, if it makes sense.
-2. The title of the article also becomes a portion of the article URL (as of Apr 2020); hence changing the title after publishing it is strictly discouraged.
+* The title of the article also becomes a portion of the article URL (as of Apr 2020); hence changing the title after publishing it is strictly discouraged.
-3. Conjuctions and Prepositions, used in the title, should be lowercase.
+* Conjuctions and Prepositions, used in the title, should be lowercase.
 Every other word should be sentence-case.

+2. **Contributor name**: In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
+* Please indicate the *name of the person* who is *writing* this content for inclusion on the BSSw site.
+In case of unresolved ambiguity, please use "BSSw.io team" as an author with no github url.
+* *Example*: `#### Contributed by BSSw.io team`

+3. **Deck Publication date**: There is no specific guidance for this for the event content type.
+See [common layout section](CommonLayout.md) of the guide.

+4. **BSSw Categories**:  There is no specific guidance for this for the event content type.
+See [common layout section](CommonLayout.md) of the guide.

+5. **BSSw Topics**: There is no specific guidance for this for the event content type.
+See [common layout section](CommonLayout.md) of the guide.

 ## BODY TEXT